d-sandborn/pyTRACE/README.md

 ```

 Note that the result above doesn't agree exactly with TRACEv1, which gives C<sub>anth</sub> = ```[47.7869 79.8749]``` for the same inputs (which is within estimated uncertainties).
-The reasons for this disagreement are being investigated, but likely involve the two programs' different versions of (Py)CO2SYS (known to account for about half the error) and/or machine rounding error.
+The reasons for this disagreement are being investigated, but likely involve the two programs' different versions of (Py)CO2SYS (known to account for at least half the error), parameterization and scaling of inverse gaussian functions, and/or machine rounding error.

 Calling ```trace``` without a temperature input will cause it to estimate temperature from salinity and coordinates via a neural network.
-This is not recommended, but will yield results with a warning as in TRACEv1, which gave C<sub>anth</sub> = ```[56.0591 66.4567]``` for the same inputs:
+This is **not** recommended, but will yield results (with a warning) as in TRACEv1, which gave C<sub>anth</sub> = ```[56.0591 66.4567]``` for the same inputs:

 ```
 >>> trace(